webduinoio/micropython-espnow/docs/library/espnow.rst

         ``True`` if interface is currently *active*, else ``False``.

-.. method:: ESPNow.config('param')   (ESP32 only)
+.. method:: ESPNow.config(param=value, ...)
-            ESPNow.config(param=value, ...)
+            ESPNow.config('param')   (ESP32 only)

-    Get or set configuration values of the ESPNow interface.
+    Set or get configuration values of the ESPNow interface.
+To set values, use the keyword syntax, and one or more parameters can be set at a time.
 To get a value the parameter name should be quoted as a string, and just one parameter is queried at a time.
-To set values, use the keyword syntax, and one or more parameters can be set at a time.

     **Note:** *Getting* parameters is not supported on the ESP8266.